About the European Young People’s Conference

 House Coordinator (HC) Responsibilities

 During the conference, there is a need for one person in each house to help coordinate and facilitate practical matters that may arise throughout the week.
-This service is usually not too heavy, but it is invaluable for the shepherding care of the saints and maintaining good communication between each house and the Conference Office.
+This service is invaluable for the shepherding care of the saints and maintaining good communication between each house and the Conference Office.

 The main responsibilities of a HC are as follows: